t-lo/mailserver/README.md

 **Automatically start at boot**

 1. Stop the mailserver and (if applicable) the monitoring service.
-2. `cp systemd/ /etc/systemd/system/`
+2. `cp systemd/*.service /etc/systemd/system/`
 3. `systemd daemon-reload`
 4. `systemd enable --now mailserver` <br/>
-    For monitoring: `systemd enable --now mailserver-monitoring`
+    For monitoring: `systemd enable --now mailserver-monitoring mailserver-monitoring-grafana mailserver-monitoring-prometheus mailserver-monitoring-pushgw mailserver-monitoring-network`

-If you use custom ports for HTTP and HTTPS don't forget to update mailserver.service and add the ports as positional arguments to `ExecStart=/opt/mailserver/start_mailserver.sh`.
+If you use custom ports for HTTP and HTTPS don't forget to update mailserver.service and add the ports as positional arguments to `ExecStart=/opt/mailserver/systemd/start_mailserver.sh`.

 **Manage users and aliases**